-Generally speaking, if a renter of a property wants to use their basement or any other part of their house for a home daycare then they must first check with their landlord to ensure that they are allowed to do so.
+Generally speaking, if a renter of a property wants to use their basement or any other part of their house for a home daycare, then they must first check with their landlord to ensure that they are allowed to do so.

-How can you run a daycare in a rental home
+How can you run a daycare in a rental home?

 You can start by checking your lease.
 Many leases do not allow tenants to operate a business from rental properties.
-This could be due to wear and tear, issues with neighbours or city regulations.
+This could be due to wear and tear, issues with neighbors, or city regulations.
 If your lease doesn’t have any restrictions, then ask permission from your landlord.

 For renters in condos or apartments, your landlord may also need to must obtain permission from the building’s board or condo association first.
 This may include getting permission from other tenants or condo owners.

 Landlords may require a larger damage deposit due to the increased liability risk.
 Not to mention the wear and tear on the property.
 Your landlord may suggest an increase in rent to cover their liability.
 You will need to provide this money prior to them allowing you to run a home daycare.
 Consider this when deciding if opening a home daycare is right for you.